Task Prompt Vectors: Effective Initialization through Multi-Task Soft-Prompt Transfer: Task Prompt Vectors

-\paragraph{Prompt tuning.} Prompt tuning \citep{lester-etal-2021-power} is a widely used parameter-efficient fine-tuning (PEFT) method for fine-tuning a pre-trained language model (PLM) on a variety of downstream tasks.
-It is conceptually based on the prompting technique, i.e., the interaction with an LLM via text.
-Instead of using tokenized words, soft-prompts are continuous representations that are passed to an LLM.
-Prompt tuning, as introduced in \citet{lester-etal-2021-power}, casts all tasks as text generation, modeling a probability $Pr(Y|X)$, where $X$ is a sequence of input tokens and $Y$ is a sequence of output tokens representing the class label.
-The classification $Pr_\theta(Y|X)$ is then parametrized by the model weights $\theta$.
-Prompting adds extra information to the classification process by prepending a series of tokens (prompt) $P$ to the input $X$, such that the model maximizes the probability of getting current $Y$ in $Pr_\theta(Y|[P;X])$, while keeping the parameters $\theta$ frozen.
+\paragraph{Background.} Prompt tuning, as introduced in \cite{lester-etal-2021-power}, casts tasks as text generation, modeling a probability $Pr(Y|X)$, where $X$ is a sequence of input tokens and $Y$ is a sequence of output tokens (for classifications tasks, e.g., representing the class label).
+The generation $Pr_\theta(Y|X)$ is parametrized by the model weights $\theta$.
+Prompting adds extra information to the generation process by prepending a series of tokens (prompt) $P$ to the input $X$, such that the model maximizes the probability of getting current $Y$ in $Pr_\theta(Y|[P;X])$, while keeping the parameters $\theta$ frozen.
 Prompt tuning adds another parameter $\theta_P$ to the equation, which parametrizes the prompt.
-During the training, only $\theta_P$ is updated as the following function is optimized:
+During the training, only $\theta_P$ is typically updated as a negative log-likelihood loss is optimized as:

-\paragraph{Task vectors and task arithmetics.} As a method of editing model weights without training, task vectors \citep{ilharco2022editing} assume the existence of pre-trained weights $\theta_{pre} \in \mathbb{R}^d$.
-Weights of the same model after fine-tuning on a downstream task $t$ are represented as $\theta^t_{ft} \in \mathbb{R}^d$.
-Task vector $\tau_t \in \mathbb{R}^d$ is given by the element-wise difference:

-Task vectors can be then applied to any model weights $\theta$ of the same dimensionality (architecture) by element-wise addition with a rescaling term: